cFos/l10n/README.md

 How to participate
 ------------------

-If you're willing to help as there are probably two possible scenarios:
+If you're willing to help us there are probably two possible scenarios:

 ### Report wrong or inaccurate translation